tootal/blog/source/en/clique-counting/index.md

     {% label fig:trends-dblp %}
     \end{subfigure}

-\caption{ {% figure treesize %} shows the number of nodes in the SCT vs the number of edges (m) for different graphs.
-The running time of PIVOTER is directly proportional to the SCT size which seems to be roughly linear in the number of edges. {% figure trends %} shows the trends in clique counts for a number of graphs.
-For some of the graphs, the complete distribution of their clique counts has been obtained for the first time. {% figure trends-dblp %} shows the trends in the clique counts of 2 different versions over time of the dblp graph. }
+\caption{ {% fig treesize %} shows the number of nodes in the SCT vs the number of edges (m) for different graphs.
+The running time of PIVOTER is directly proportional to the SCT size which seems to be roughly linear in the number of edges. {% fig trends %} shows the trends in clique counts for a number of graphs.
+For some of the graphs, the complete distribution of their clique counts has been obtained for the first time. {% fig trends-dblp %} shows the trends in the clique counts of 2 different versions over time of the dblp graph. }

 \end{figure*}